buildpacks/rfcs/text/0000-pack-direct-podman-call.md

 # Definitions
 [definitions]: #definitions

-Orchestration Client API: an API such as Docker's `DockerClient` or Podman's `Runtime` that
+Container Manager Client API: an API such as Docker's `CommonAPIClient` or Podman's `ContainerEngine` allowing interaction with container and OCI image

 # Motivation
 [motivation]: #motivation

-`pack` currently requires an orchestration client API available via a socket.
+`pack` currently requires an container manager client API available via a socket.
 Both `docker` and `podman` are compatible with the [socket API](https://docs.docker.com/engine/api/v1.24/).
 This RFC proposes that `pack` is extended to support a "daemonless" mode.
-In a "daemonless" mode `pack` will directly use an orchestration client API.
+In a "daemonless" mode `pack` will directly use a container manager client API.
 This avoids running a `docker` or `podman` daemon and avoids opening up a local socket.
 This will allow to use pack as a full-userspace, standalone application on the OS supported by podman (currently Linux, as Windows and macOS need podman machine).

 # What it is
 [what-it-is]: #what-it-is